bencam/linux-server-configuration/README.md

 1. Click on 'Download default key'

-1. A file called LightsailDefaultPrivateKey.pem will be downloaded; open this in a text editor
+1. A file called LightsailDefaultPrivateKey.pem or LightsailDefaultPrivateKey-YOUR-AWS-REGION.pem will be downloaded; open this in a text editor

 1. Copy the text and put it in a file called lightrail_key.rsa in the local ~/.ssh/ directory